Choosing the Universal Orlando Resort Hotel That is Right For You

 Universal’s Cabana Bay Beach Resort was Universal’s first step into the Prime Value category.
 With 2200 guest rooms, this is the largest resort onsite.
 Offering standard guest rooms, family suites, and two-bedroom suites, this resort can accommodate up to eight guests per room.
 With the theming of a 1950’s/1960’s beach resort, there is an abundance of fun, colorful activities.
 The resort offers two pools (one with a waterslide and the other with a lazy river), fitness center, bowling alley, arcade, and a few play areas for children.
 Cabana Bay offers dining in a food court, poolside lounges, table service in the bowling alley, and a Starbucks.
 We have stayed in both a standard room and a family suite.
 I love the suite layout as the bathroom makes it so easy for multiple people to get ready for the day.
 The resort offers a fire pit in the evening for guests, and who doesn’t love a good s’more?
 You can purchase s’more kits in the food court.
 The shower is located in a separate area than the toilet for ease of access.
 The resort has a great layout with easy access to the main building from all rooms.
 The amenities are more accustomed to a four-star resort, so this resort offers great bang for your buck!
 Parking is outdoors and will cost $12 per night.
 If your room is in the newer towers, you can park in the small parking garage to access your room much easier for the same cost.
 I travel often with my husband and 14-year-old daughter, so I also feed off of their experiences.
 While we have enjoyed our stays at Cabana Bay, we find there to be a little too much ‘activity’ at this resort for our taste.
 We prefer a slower, more relaxed pace when we return to our resort at the end of the day from the theme parks.

-USO will be opening another Prime Value resort named Universal’s Aventura Hotel in August 2018.
-Like Cabana Bay, there will not be Universal Express passes included with your stay here.
-The hotel will feature a rooftop bar that promises amazing views of both the Universal theme parks and the Orlando area.
-This hotel will also feature a food court, multiple pools, Starbucks, and fitness center.
-I look forward to checking this out next summer!
-Stay Tuned.
+USO has opened another Prime Value resort named Universal’s Aventura Hotel.
+Like Cabana Bay, the Universal Express passes are not included with your stay here.
+The hotel features a rooftop bar that promises amazing views of both the Universal theme parks and the Orlando area.
+This hotel also features a food court, multiple pools, Starbucks, and fitness center.

 Preferred Level Resorts